The Spice Islands

 Sailing in Grenada

 Then the sailing adventure begins.
-Sailing up the coast of Grenada gives our guests a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the coast!
-Once off the north coast of Grenada, we often sail to the tiny Ronde Island before anchoring Grenada’s sister islands of Carriacou or Petit Martinique.
+Sailing north up the coast of Grenada will give you a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the rugged coast!
+Once off the north coast of Grenada, we often sail to the tiny Ronde Island, the perfect stop lunch.
+After we then set sail to Grenada’s sister islands of Carriacou or Petit Martinique where there is plenty of sandy anchorages to visit.

 Carriacou & Petit Martinique